 The use of lime can modify almost all fine-grained soils to some extent and the most dramatic improvement occurs in clay soils of moderate to high plasticity.

 Modification primarily occurs due to the exchange of calcium cations supplied by the lime.
 The clay surface mineralogy is altered as it reacts with the calcium ions to form cementitious products.
 This will result in a decrease in plasticity and a reduction in swelling and moisture-holding capacity, ultimately leading to improved stability.

-Stabilization occurs when the proper amount of lime is added to a reactive soil.
-Stabilization differs from modification in that a significant level of long term strength gain is developed through a pozzolanic reaction.
-This reaction is the formation of calcium silicate hydrates and calcium aluminates as the calcium from the lime reacts with the aluminates and silicates solubilized from the clay mineral surface.
-This reaction can begin quickly and is responsible for some of the effects of modification.
-However, the full term pozzolanic reaction can continue for a very long period of time, even many years.
-As a result, some soils can produce very high strength gains when treated with lime.
-The key to pozzolanic reactivity and stabilization is a reactive soil and a good mix design protocol.
-The results of stabilization can be very substantial increases in resilient modulus values, very substantial improvements in shear strength, continued strength gain with time, and long term durability over decades of service.
+Soil stabilization occurs when the proper amount of lime is added to a reactive soil to initiate the development of cementitious products.
+Stabilization differs from modification in that a significant increase in strength is developed over the longer term through an on-going pozzolanic reaction.
+This reaction results in the formation of calcium silicate and calcium aluminate hydrates as the calcium from the lime reacts with the soluble forms of aluminates and silicates solubilized from the clay mineral surface.
+This reaction can begin quickly and is responsible for some of the effects of soil modification.
+The full-term pozzolanic reaction can continue for a long period of time, often for many years resulting in sustained strength gains and long term durability of the lime stabilized soils.